 Things come up — be it a lack of tax documents, inability to find income statements, or a need to meet the Physical Presence Test — and you may need additional time to file your return for American taxes.

-The IRS does allow for extensions if individuals file Form 4868, which can be done via any expat CPA.
+The IRS does allow for extensions if individuals file Form 4868, which can be handled by an expat CPA.
 If you do not have an accountant, you can also opt to go to www.officialpayments.com, click on “Federal IRS Payments,” then choose “Personal” and “Form 4868.”
-This makes it easy for anyone to file for an extension for his or her American taxes.
+This makes it easy for anyone to file for an extension for his or her expatriate tax returns.

 FBAR Deadline: June 30, 2013